NETL-RIC/URC-Assessment-Method/paper.md

 conventional CM deposits; such unconventional sources include _in situ_ geologic deposits and byproducts of industrial extraction [@osti_1891489].

 The extraction and recovery of conventional CM is a complex process traditionally involving strip mining, which is both expensive and environmentally destructive [@BALARAM20191285].
-Recent research has revealed that coralliferous sediments may act as unconventional CM sources containing REE in significant concentrations [@SEREDIN201267]; determining the likelihood and location of these resources in sedimentary basins, however, is both complex and challenging.
+Recent research has revealed that coralliferous sediments may act as unconventional CM sources containing Rare-Earth Elements (REE) in significant concentrations [@SEREDIN201267];
+determining the likelihood and location of these resources in sedimentary basins, however, is both complex and challenging.
 To address this, a new method of evaluating the potential occurrence of URC resources using a series of validated heuristics has been developed [@CREASON2023].
-While the entire process can be carried out manually using a collection of tools, a new, standalone software tool has been developed to streamline and expedite the process:
-NETL's `URC Resource Assessment Tool`.
+While the entire process can be carried out manually using a collection of tools, a new, standalone software tool has been developed to streamline and expedite the process: NETL's `URC Resource Assessment Tool`.

 # Statement of need